 Top 11 eCommerce Trends for 2022 and Beyond

 If you’re into the eCommerce industry, it’s high time to dive right into the list of key eCommerce trends in 2022.

 1. Increased prevalence of voice search

 “Alexa, what is the price of the Xbox One?”

 “Hey Siri, what are my Whole Foods deals?”

-As per the report Finances Online, shoppers of voice-activated speakers were estimated to surpass 25.6 million by the end of 2020.
+According to Finances Online, shoppers of voice-activated speakers were estimated to surpass 25.6 million by the end of 2020.

-At a minimum, they need to prioritize information, such as website details, physical address, business hours, contact number, payment methods, etc. that buyers ask for.
+At a minimum, they need to prioritize information, such as website details, physical address, business hours, contact number, payment methods, etc., that buyers ask for.

 2. Live video shopping from the sales outlets

 The pandemic has influenced the trend of video consultations where the sellers from the sales outlets can directly communicate with their clients.
 Here is how the process follows: